 This view is supported by our personnel survey, which was conducted by an external partner and indicates that Destia looks after its personnel.
 The scores reflecting employee perceptions of Destia as a whole and as an employer remained good, at 4.11 (4.10).
-All this provides a solid foundation for a change in management culture, which will contribute to making Destia an even more attractive employer among skillful infrastructure professionals.”
+All this provides a solid foundation for a change in management culture, which will contribute to making Destia an even more attractive employer among skilful infrastructure professionals.”

 Revenue and result development

 Destia’s revenue during the reporting period amounted to MEUR 339.9 (352.1), and in the third quarter it was MEUR 148.0 (152.0).
 The decline in revenue was due to the effect of the mild early part of the winter on revenue accrual of certain maintenance contracts.
 Spring and summertime construction volumes were lower than in the previous year, and this also contributed to the decline.

 The comparable operating result was MEUR 10.6 (10.2) for the reporting period, and MEUR 10.3 (11.4) for the third quarter.